SHARDcoder/SkyblockAddon/README.md

 Some magma boss detection so might be a bit less accurate

-	working on rewriting this bit because there's an api
+-working on rewriting this bit because there's an api

 hiding health armor and food bars because its a forge thing